rapka/polemics-md/content/essays/nina-arweave.md

 The formula that calculates this upfront fee was devised by Arweave's developers by taking historical trends of hard drive prices dropping over time and [projecting those trends](https://arwiki.wiki/#/en/endowment-simulation) up to 10,000 years into the future.
 A conservative estimate of these trends is converted into the upload fee, which Arweave claims will "a finite cost for the indefinite storage of data" (or 200 years of storage, at least).

-Notably absent from these simulations are scenarios where the price of storage goes *up* due to say, an economic depression or supply chain issues for the material needed to manufacture hard drives.
-This situation would also require the price of Arweave's crypto to remain relatively stable and for all of the miners in Arweave's network to stick around for that long.
+Notably absent from these simulations are scenarios where the price of storage goes *up* due to say, an economic depression or supply chain issues.
+This hypothetical situation would also require the price of Arweave's currency to remain relatively stable and for all of the miners in Arweave's network to stick around for that long.

 ## How Decentralized is Arweave?

 You might be wondering how many miners there actually are hosting Arweave's content.
-Because the blockchain is possibly, it's possible to simply look at its [public metrics](https://viewblock.io/arweave/nodes) to find the answer: 65.
+Because the blockchain is public, it's possible to simply look at its [public metrics](https://viewblock.io/arweave/nodes) to find the answer: 65.

 Of these 65 nodes, 16 of them are hosted by German hosting service Hetzner Online GmbH, 12 of them are hosted on Amazon servers, and 11 are hosted by DigitalOcean.
 These three companies together represent 55% of the entire Arweave network.

  That's not very decentralized and I don't think there's enough nodes to provide confidence that the network hosting Nina's music will last 200 years, much less 10,000.
 On the flip side, it means there aren't very many people wasting electricity on this method of hosting.